MicrosoftDocs/bacx-pr/topics/delete-rename.md

 # Deleting or renaming topic files

+I'm making a test change to this topic.

 ## Deleting topic files

 Deleting a topic in GitHub will cause any existing links to the topic to error on docs.microsoft.com.
 To give customers a better experience, we can put redirections in place.